gparraMstr/censys-assessment/README.md

    - Development Mode:
       Designed for development purposes, this mode allows developers to work on the Frontend with real-time code reloading, enabling efficient testing and debugging.
 In this setup, the backend proxy runs on port `5001` to handle API requests, while the Frontend runs on a separate development server on port `3000`.
 Both services must run simultaneously for full functionality.

+   3. **GitHub Codespaces**:
+   GitHub Codespaces provides a cloud-based development environment.
+It allows you to quickly test and run the application without requiring a local setup.
+See the [GitHub Codespaces](./CODESPACES.md) section below for detailed steps.

 ---